aloctavodia/BAP/errata.md

     - first paragraph: "Well that's the subject of Chapter [6](5), Model Comparison"

 page 128:
-    - first paragraph: "Using a fo(rest plot?)"
+    - first paragraph: "Using a fo(rest plot)"